Relintai/broken_seals/README.md

 ## Editing the game

-Grab an engine with the required modules and then open the project inside the `game` folder.
+Grab the engine itself, and then open the project inside the `game` folder.

 After the initial import it might need an editor restart, however everything should work after that.